 Away from the printed page, there are number of online articles that show how these principles are put into practice by top artists.

-Similarly, in our Get better at figure drawing article, Patrick J Jones demonstrates how he draws from life without slavishly copying what he sees.
+Similarly, in our figure drawing beginner's guide, Patrick J Jones demonstrates how he draws from life without slavishly copying what he sees.

 03. Develop your portrait skills(opens in new tab)

 Portraiture, whether drawn from life or the imagination, is another fundamental skill that every artist aims to master.